robvanson/akouste/README.md

 The editor is a web page with on top two blocks of experiment settings.
 Top-left are settings relevant to the stimulus presentation.
 Top-right the texts used for the buttons and information to steer the subjects in their responses and experiment.

 At the bottom are two frames.
 To the left is the Markdown edit window.
-The text and audio presented during the experiment can be edited and formated here.
+The text and audio or video presented during the experiment can be edited and formated here.
 To the right is a Display/HTML frame.
 It shows the rendered HTML created from the Markdown (**Display HTML**) or the HTML source text (**HTML text**).
 This is just the HTML created from the Markdown.
 This is not functional.
 The HTML source text can be edited directly.
 However, this will disappear easily, so any changes not transfered to the markdown should be saved using the **Save Experiment...** button.

 <img src="./akousteCreateScreenshot.jpg" title="" alt="*User Interface of akoústeCreate.html*" data-align="center">

 *User Interface of akousteCreate.html*

 When the **Show Page** button is clicked, a popup with a functioning page will appear.
 This shows the experiment as it appears to the actual user.
 This page is fully functional.
-However, if the page refers to stimuli on the local computer, almost all browsers will block the audio.
-It generally only works for audio files accessed through *HTTPS://* URLs.
+However, if the page refers to stimuli on the local computer, almost all browsers will block the audio and video.
+It generally only works for media files accessed through *HTTPS://* URLs.

 When the experiment is ready to be deployed, it can be saved using the **Save Experiment...** button on top of the HTML window.
 If work has to be interrupted before it is finished, or when the final experiment is ready, the Markdown window can be saved using the **Save MD...** button.
 The resulting Markdown file will contain all information needed to continue later or to add changes.
 It can be opened again with the **Open a Markdown file** selection/upload button.

 ## Stimuli

 Stimuli are organized as tables with named columns and each row containing the information of a single presentation.
-Necessary information contained in each row are the stimulus files (audio) or values (text fields) to be presented, and, for the analysis, the experimental conditions they represent.
+Necessary information contained in each row are the stimulus files (audio/video) or values (text fields) to be presented, and, for the analysis, the experimental conditions they represent.

 The stimulus tables can be constructed in a simple spreadsheet table and saved as a CSV (comma separated values) file.
 For practical reasons, it is advisable to use the ; as a separation symbol (semicolon separated values) as *akoúste* cannot handle comma-separated values that themselves contain comma's.